Coleman Carlsbad Fast Pitch 6 Review

 This tent packs down relatively small for a car camping tent, and is on the lighter side of the tents in this review.
-It is not as small as the Eureka Midori 6, but it is nice to have the extra space and features of the tent, so that's a good tradeoff in this category.
+It is not as small as some, but it is nice to have the extra space and features of the tent, so that's a good tradeoff in this category.

 The Carlsbad Fast Pitch 6 is very affordable for tents in this category, coming in under $300.
-The Eureka Midori 6 is the only tent close to the same price, but the Carlsbad far outpaces it in fun features and user-friendly design.
 This tent is a great buy for your warm weather camping needs.